sentclose/sentc-docs/docs/guide/e2ee/file.md

 const output = await group.createFile(file);
 ```

-The output is from type FileCreateOutput.
+The output is from the type FileCreateOutput.

 ````typescript
 interface FileCreateOutput